-The ability to write persuasively is essential to professional life, personal reflection and participation in society.
-It has been a core goal of the liberal arts since ancient times.
+The ability to write clearly and persuasively is essential to professional life, personal reflection and participation in society.
+It has been a core of the liberal arts since ancient times.

-Additionally, all FOCUS (provisionally admitted first year students) must take English 113 in the fall semester.
+Additionally, all FOCUS (provisionally admitted first year) students must take English 113 in the fall semester.
 The course serves as foundation for additional writing instruction in other courses and develops skills in critical reading and thinking, gathering and evaluating information, and using the resources of Hope’s award-winning library.
-It is offered every semester and the class limit is 18 students.

 Learning Goals for English 113

 The primary purpose of English 113, Expository Writing I, is to equip Hope College students with essential writing skills and practices for education and life.